Confluence of algebraic rewriting systems: Confluence of algebraic polygraphs modulo

 \subsubsection{Full positive strategy}

-When all reductions are positive, that is when $\sigma(\cl{f})= \pi^{-1} (\cl{f})$ for any $1$-cell $\cl{f}$, we say that $\sigma$ is a \emph{full positive strategy}.
-In that case, the quasi-termination assumption in Proposition~\ref{P:TerminatingCriticalBranchingTheoremModulo} is not needed, since the natural confluences represented by dotted arrows are $\sigma$-positive.
-Moreover, the positive $\sigma$-confluence is always satisfied, by considering $a' = a$ and $b' = 1_{t_1(a)}$.
+When all rewriting steps are positive, that is when $\sigma(\cl{f})= \pi^{-1} (\cl{f})$ for every $1$-cell $\cl{f}$ in $\cl{\poly{P}\langle Q\rangle}$, we say that $\sigma$ is a \emph{full positive strategy}.
+In that case, the quasi-termination assumption in Proposition~\ref{P:TerminatingCriticalBranchingTheoremModulo} is not needed to ensure local $\sigma$-confluence modulo from confluence of $\sigma$-critical branchings modulo.
+Indeed, the confluences represented by dotted arrows in the diagrams above are $\sigma$-positive.
+Moreover, the positive $\sigma$-confluence is always satisfied, by considering $a' = a$ and $b' = \id_{a_+}$.